Security Advisories and CVEs

 CVE-2024-7347

 The NGINX ngx_http_mp4_module vulnerability allows crafted MP4 files to cause memory over-reads and worker process termination.
-This CVE was reported in NeuVector 5.4.2 as a possible false negative detection in the vulnerability scanner.
-The issue was related to detection accuracy and not to the NeuVector product itself.
+Reported in NeuVector 5.4.2 as a possible false negative detection in the vulnerability scanner; not a NeuVector product issue.

 NeuVector v5.4.2